RRethy/vim-illuminate/README.md

 let g:Illuminate_ftblacklist = ['nerdtree']
 ```

-Lastly, by default the highlighting will be done with the hl-group `cursorline` since that is in my opinion the nicest.
-But it can be overriden using the following or something similar:
+Lastly, by default the highlighting will be done with the hl-group `CursorLine` since that is in my opinion the nicest.
+It can however be overridden using the following or something similar:
 ```
 hi illuminatedWord cterm=underline gui=underline
 ```